framework-one/framework-one.github.io/documentation/4.3/using-di-one.markdown

     bean = beanFactory.injectProperties(myBeanInstance, form);
     user = beanFactory.injectProperties("user", userAttributes);
+	user = beanFactory.injectProperties("user", userAttributes, true); // Ignore additional keys in userAttributes not defined in the user bean

 The first call will loop over the form scope and, for each key in that scope, call a setter on `myBeanInstance`.
 The second call asks DI/1 to create a `user` bean and populate it by calling a setter for each element of the struct `userAttributes`.
 You may also use a dotted-path to a CFC as the first argument in which case DI/1 will use `createObject` to instantiate it and *will not call the constructor*.
 Caution: DI/1 assumes you know what you're doing and will call a setter for *every* member of the struct passed in!